upfrontjs/framework/docs/calliope/query-building.md

 #### newQuery
 <Badge text="static only" type="warning"/>

 The `newQuery` is a static method that returns the builder.
-You're not expected to use it as all methods are already available statically as well.
+You're not expected to use this as builder all methods are already available statically as well.
+However, if you still find that there are methods not available statically (like your own methods) you can use this.

 ```js
 import User from '@Models/User';